vstharani8/the-real-devops-challenge/solutions.md

 mongo.yml - To deploy the DB using our customized image with the host volume. mongo-svc.yml - To create the service for the DB app.yml - To deploy the app using our customized image and it has environment variable.
-It's referring to the DB service. app-svc.yml - To create the service for the app and it's exposing as a Nodeport.
-So that, can browse the page from outside.
+It's referring to the DB service. app-svc.yml - To create the service for the app and it's exposing as a ClusterIP.
+So that, can browse the page from the minikube box.
+If you want, can expose as NodePort and can browse using the Node IP.

 Location of the files: kubernetes folder